maiple/opengml/etc/BUILD.md

 ### Troubleshooting

 If scons is having trouble finding a library or header file you require, try adjusting the `LD_LIBRARY_PATH` and `CPATH` environment variables.
 (On linux, you may wish to add these to your `~/.bashrc` file).
-You can also try adding `--debug=findlibs` to the scons invocation to view the logs to see where it is looking.
+You can also try adding `--debug=findlibs` to the scons invocation to view the logs to see where it is looking. `--debug=explain` may also be helpful.

 By default, the build is 32-bit instead of 64-bit.
 This is to allow compatability with existing extensions.
 It may crop up as an error finding `bits/c++config.h`, in which case install `g++-multilib` and `gcc-multilib`, or